Our Editorial Advisory Board

 Joseph T. Barr, OD, MS

-Dr. Barr was with The Ohio State University, College of Optometry for 24 years in various capacities including associate dean for clinical services and professional programs, and chief of the Contact Lens Clinical Service.
+Dr. Barr is an Emeritus Professor at The Ohio State University College of Optometry.
+From July 2007 to May 2014 Dr. Barr was with Bausch + Lomb, most recently as vice president, medical affairs, Pharmaceuticals & Vision Care.
+Prior to that, he was with Ohio State for 24 years in various capacities including associate dean for clinical services and professional programs, and chief of the Contact Lens Clinical Service.
 During his tenure with Ohio State, Dr. Barr also spent two decades as editor of the professional journal Contact Lens Spectrum.
 He was founding editor of the first electronic newsletter for eye care professionals, Contact Lenses Today.
-From July 2007 to May 2014 Dr. Barr was with Bausch + Lomb, most recently as vice president, medical affairs, Pharmaceuticals & Vision Care.
+Dr. Barr also spent three years as manager of clinical and materials research for Dow Corning Ophthalmics.

 Brian S. Boxer Wachler, MD